sizani/sizani/README.md

 ### Services Supported
 1. EC2

 I will add a lot more to this project.
-Many more AWS services, cloud monitoring tracking, selective information, alerting ..etc.
+Many more cloud providers, services, cloud monitoring tracking, selective information, alerting ..etc.

 ### Installation
 The project is not yet on pypi.
 I will upload it to pypi soon.